linrongbin16/commons.nvim/docs/commons_tables.md

 ##### `some`

-Whether any elements (at least 1) are satisfied with an unary detect function.
+Whether any elements (at least 1) are satisfied with a predicate function.

 ?> This API usually can be named to `anyOf`, `anyMatch` in other programming languages.